 Size matters when you rent a truck.
-It's important to get the right size of truck for your needs — you don't want to have to make two trips because the truck is too small for your stuff, or risk your belongings sliding around in the bed of the truck, which could cause damage.
 First, you need to assess your stuff.
 How many rooms of furniture do you have?
 Are you going to pare down or keep everything?
 Do you have more in storage that you plan to take with you?

 Cargo Van or Small Truck

-If you're moving out for the first time from your parents' house, you likely haven't accumulated enough stuff to necessitate a full-sized moving truck.
+If you're moving out of your parents' house for the first time, you likely haven't accumulated enough stuff to necessitate a full-sized moving truck.
 In this case, a cargo van may be enough.
 If your move is nearby, this could be a viable option.

 10' to 12'

 Studio apartment dwellers and those in one- or two-bedroom apartments who have minimal belongings can rent this popular size of truck for moving.
 It's one of the most cost-effective choices for cross-country moves.

 Most truck rental companies offer 16-foot trucks, but U-Haul breaks from the norm with its 15-footer.
 Both sizes are ideal for families in a two-bedroom apartment or a small house.
 The 15-foot truck is almost 8 feet wide and just over 7 feet tall.
 The cab seats three people.